exasol/pyexasol/doc/changes/unreleased.md

 * Added support for publishing documentation to gh pages
 * Added `.git-blame-ignore-revs` file to workspace

-    Note: please make sure to adjust yor git config accordingly (if not done yet)
+    Note: please make sure to adjust your git config accordingly (if not done yet)

         ```shell
         git config blame.ignoreRevsFile .git-blame-ignore-revs